gaboojie/project_gss/README.md

 Research Question:

-    Determining the impact of age, religion, happiness, and education on political views
+    Determining the impact of age, happiness, and education on political views

 Programming group: (Due Saturday at 11:59 PM)
     - Naad Kundu